-How to Treat Psoriasis when Pregnant?
+How to Treat Psoriasis When Pregnant

 Psoriasis may become difficult to handle in case of pregnancy.
 Especially when you need to visit your gynaecologist and lay bare your body, it may turn embarrassing.
-Generally, it is recommended to not continue any psoriasis medication when pregnant, but if you wish to treat this rare condition, you could consider the following:
+Generally, it is recommended not to continue any psoriasis medication when pregnant, but if you wish to treat this condition, you could consider the following:

 - Apply moisturisers or emollients on your skin, as recommended by your physician.
 Likewise, you can also opt for petroleum jelly that not only helps soothe the skin but also helps moisten the dry skin.

-- A physician may also recommend you to use a topical steroid, i.e. a special cream for reducing skin inflammations.
+- A physician may also recommend that you use a topical steroid, i.e. a special cream for reducing skin inflammations.
 But, a pregnant woman should be very careful while applying it near the breast area.
-This is because some pregnant women start producing breast milk while on pregnancy; applying of these topical steroids may lead to mixing it with breast milk and that is not at all an ideal situation.
+This is because some pregnant women start producing breast milk while on pregnancy; applying of these topical steroids may lead to mixing it with breast milk, and that is not at all an ideal situation.

 - In some rare cases where pregnant women may be suffering from severe form of psoriasis, ointments or topical may not be helpful.
 In such cases, a physician may end up implementing narrow-band UVB, i.e. Ultraviolet Light B photo therapy on the patient.

 - Or, alternatively depending on how severe the condition is, your physician may also implement a broad-band UVB, i.e. Ultraviolet Light B photo therapy.